braintree/browser-switch-android/v3_MIGRATION_GUIDE.md

 This version of `browser-switch` simplifies the API surface and allows for more flexibility with integration patterns by giving the integrating app control over storage and retrieval of the pending browser switch request.

+The minimum Android API for v3 is 23.
+This version of the SDK uses Java 11 and Kotlin 1.9.10.

 ## Setup

 The setup of this library has not changed from v2 to v3.